Chemicals Pricing Data Subscription

 Plans Starting at $299 USD /year

-See monthly Ethylene Dichloride prices in 5 locations: United States, Europe, South Asia & Oceania, China, Middle East.
-Also check Ethylene Dichloride price history since 2007.
-The chart below is a sample of Intratec Primary Commodity Prices - subscribe now and gain access to current prices of 237 commodities, including Ethylene Dichloride.
+The chart below is a sample of Intratec Primary Commodity Prices.
+Subscribe and access now current prices of 225 commodities, including Ethylene Dichloride.

 Commodity